Josh Smith Player Props: Rangers vs. Giants

 Josh Smith At The Plate

-- Smith is batting .214 with six doubles, four home runs and 17 walks.
+- Smith is hitting .215 with six doubles, four home runs and 17 walks.

-- He has gone deep in 7.3% of his games this season, and 2.5% of his trips to the plate.
+- He has hit a home run in four games this year (7.1%), leaving the park in 2.5% of his plate appearances.

-- In seven games this year, Smith has picked up an RBI, with more than one RBI once.
+- In seven games this season, Smith has picked up an RBI, with more than one RBI once.

-- In 30.9% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (9.1%).
+- He has scored in 30.4% of his games this year, with two or more runs scored in 8.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.